-82. Which of the following statements is correct regarding the taxation of C corporations?

-- a.
-Schedule M-2 is used to reconcile net income computed for financial accounting purposes with taxable income reported on the corporation's tax return. - b.
+- 82. Which of the following statements is correct regarding the taxation of C corporations? - a.
+Schedule M-2 is used to reconcile net income as computed for financial accounting purposes with taxable income reported on the corporation's tax return. - b.
 The corporate return is filed on Form 1120S. - c.
 Corporations can receive an automatic extension of nine months for filing the corporate return by filing Form 7004 by the due date for the return. - d.
-A corporation with total assets of \$7.5 million or more is required to file Schedule M-3.
+A corporation with total assets of \$7.5 million or more is required to file Schedule M-3. - e.
+None of the above.

-ANSWER: e

-RATIONALE: Schedule M-1 is used to reconcile net income computed for financial accounting purposes with taxable income reported on the corporation's tax return.
+RATIONALE: Schedule M-1 is used to reconcile net income as computed for financial accounting purposes with taxable income reported on the corporation's tax return.
 Schedule M-2 is used to reconcile beginning unappropriated retained earnings with ending unappropriated retained earnings (option a.).
 Form 1120 is the tax return for a C corporation.
 Form 1120S is the tax return for an S corporation (option b.).
-An automatic extension of six months (five months in the case of a calendar year corporation and seven months in the case of a June 30 year end corporation) is available by filing a timely Form 7004 (option c.).
+An automatic extension of six months is available by filing a timely Form 7004 (option c.).
 Corporations with total assets of \$10 million or more are required to file Schedule M-3 (option d.).

-POINTS: 1

-DIFFICULTY: Easy

-LEARNING OBJECTIVES: CPET.SWFT.LO: 2-06 - LO: 2-06

-NATIONAL STANDARDS: United States - BUSPORG: Analytic

-STATE STANDARDS: United States - AK - AICPA: FN-Reporting

-KEYWORDS: Bloom's: Knowledge

-OTHER: Time: 5 min.